-Being involved in all aspects of parenting is important part of being an involved father.
+Being involved in all aspects of parenting is an important part of being an involved father.
 Some fathers are more comfortable with teaching, playing with, or even disciplining their child because they see these activities as what a father is supposed to do.
-However, research clearly shows that fathers who are involved in all phases of their child's care are happier as a parent and have healthier, more successful children.
+However, fathers who are involved in as many areas of their child's development are happier as a parent and have healthier, more successful children.

 For many dads, being involved in such a broad range of activities takes a serious commitment.
-It means being willing to feed and diaper as well as play and problem-solve.
-Being an involved father means packing a lunch box or attending a parent-teacher conference as well as cleaning a bicycle and going shopping.
-It means being willing to share in all parts of your child's life.
+It means being willing to feed and diaper, play and problem-solve, as well as serve as a resource to and liaison with the community.
+For example, fathers can assist community-based organizations serving youth as volunteers or advocates to alleviate youth problems.